Semicolon04/extra-curricular-activity-monitor/readme.md

 ## TODOs
-* Add "create table" statements in create_staff_table migration
-* Add "create table" statements in create_activities_table migration
+* Complete the "CREATE TABLE ..." statements in all the migrations